vuejs/eslint-plugin-vue/docs/developer-guide/README.md

 Please be aware that regarding what kind of code examples you'll write in tests, you'll have to accordingly setup the parser in `RuleTester` (you can do it on per test case basis though).
 [See an example here](https://github.com/vuejs/eslint-plugin-vue/blob/master/tests/lib/rules/attribute-hyphenation.js#L19)

 If you'll stuck, remember there are plenty of rules you can learn from already, and if you can't find the right solution - don't hesitate to reach out in issues.
 We're happy to help!

+## :white_check_mark: JSDoc type checking with TypeScript

+We have type checking enabled via TypeScript and JSDoc.
+The command to perform type checking is: `npm run tsc`

+This is just to help you write the rules, not to do strict type checking.
+If you find it difficult to resolve type checking warnings, feel free to suppress warnings using the `// @ts-nocheck` and `// @ts-ignore` comment.